Timothy C. Hain, MD, Chicago IL.• Page last modified: April 3, 2023

 Well, its messy - -current theories usually contain one or more of the following ideas:

 The current consensus is that migraines are caused by abnormality in the brain which represents a combination of familial tendency, trigger factors such as stress, sleep disturbance, hormonal fluctuations, and certain foods.
-While in the past Migraine was felt to be related to vasospasm, presently it is thought that the blood flow changes are not primary.
+While in the past migraine was felt to be related to vasospasm, presently it is thought that the blood flow changes are not primary.
 Instead, it is felt that migraine is related to abnormal sensitivity to sensory inputs (Goadsby PJ, 2001).
-Nevertheless, there is reasonable evidence in the other direction -- for example, migraine is associated with a mutation in a gene that controls a potent vasoconstrictor (Tzourio et al, 2001), and there is also evidence for vascular muscle dysfunction in migraine (Napoli et al, 2009; Asghar et al, 2011).
+Nevertheless, there is reasonable evidence in the other direction -- for example, some forms of migraine are associated with a mutation in a gene that controls a potent vasoconstrictor (Tzourio et al, 2001), and there is also evidence for vascular muscle dysfunction in migraine (Napoli et al, 2009; Asghar et al, 2011).
+Really there is evidence for almost everything in migraine (sadly).
+This is probably because migraine is not a single disease, but rather a collection of symptoms named "migraine" by experts.

-Our most effective medications for migraine (ergots, triptans) manipulate a blood chemical called serotonin.
-Medications that manipulate another neurotransmitter (dopamine), are also often effective treatments for migraine although they have side effects and abnormal dopamine is unlikely to the core central problem (Mascia et al, 1998).
-Migraine does not appear to be related to allergy or immune disturbances in most instances (at least we have a few causes not on the list !).
+Our most effective medications for migraine headache (ergots, triptans) manipulate a blood chemical called serotonin.
+Medications that manipulate another neurotransmitter (dopamine), are also often effective treatments for migraine although they have side effects and abnormal dopamine is unlikely to the core central problem (Mascia et al, 1998)

 HOW ARE MIGRAINES DIAGNOSED ?

-Patients with migraine typically have sensory amplification symptoms --
+Patients with migraine typically are required to have sensory amplification symptoms --

 MRI scans may reveal white matter lesions in young persons with migraine.
 These can and often are confused with white matter lesions due to multiple sclerosis or white matter lesions that occur in older people (periventricular white matter lesions).
-For more information, see this link: white-matter
+This is not the case in the majority of people however.
+For more information, see this link: white-matter.

 Persons with prolonged auras (> 60 min) should get coagulopathy testing--to look for lupus antibody, anticardiolipin antibody, protein's C and S, factor V Leiden.
 However, this is a low-yield endeavor, and headaches are not significantly associated with lupus (Mitsikostas et al, 2004).